bazel-contrib/rules_nodejs/DEVELOPING.md

 1. Re-generate the API docs: `yarn skydoc`
 1. `git add docs/` (in case new files were created)
 1. `git commit -a -m 'Update docs for release'`
-1. `npm config set tag-version-prefix ''`
+1. `npm config set tag-version-prefix ''` (we don't put a "v" prefix on our tags)
 1. `npm version minor -m 'rel: %s'` (replace `minor` with `patch` if no breaking changes)
 1. `git push upstream && git push upstream --tags`
+1. Announce the release on Angular slack in `#tools-abc-discuss`